RaaLabs/TSIClient/README.md

 ## Setting API version (optional)

-In the tsiAPI class, you can change the api version.
+In the TSIClient class, you can change the api version.
 Initially, the api version is set to: "2018-11-01-preview"

 ## Prerequisite for usage (Step 1)